- Clinical science

 - Acute limb ischemia due to a dissecting aneurysm: stenting and/or surgical repair

-- Following reperfusion, detached metabolites may trigger further complications, especially after extended occlusion (more than 6 h)
+- Following reperfusion, detached metabolites may trigger further complications, especially after prolonged occlusion (more than 6 h).

 - Severe complications: DIC (disseminated intravascular coagulation), multiorgan dysfunction